see the full comme des garçons cover story here

 As Kawakubo takes stock of Comme's post-Met entrenchment in popular culture, the popular concepts of Japanese kawaii and obsessive otaku (geek) culture come into play.
 They're notions that define our perception of Japanese style, but she added shades of depth to those oft-used words, for a newly hyper-obsessed fanbase acquired through the exhibition.

-Colours of teenage innocence -- red, flesh and white were tufted into patchwork like remnants of a girl's trousseau.
+Colors of teenage innocence — red, flesh, and white were tufted into patchwork like remnants of a girl's trousseau.
 Trinkets of Harajuku's Takeshita Dori piled up on Julien d'Ys' sculpted shock of crimped hair like a tribute to the now defunct Fruits magazine.
 Twinkle-eyed dreamer girls of Makoto Takahashi stared back at you on trailing robes, exuding optimism and affection.
 Those aforementioned artists collaged and piled up together in an amorphous melange, sometimes with angel wings, like an Akihabara mascot swooping down to save the world from banal commercialism.

-As celebratory and exuberant as the clothes were for spring/summer 18, there was something sombre in it too.
+As celebratory and exuberant as the clothes were for spring/summer 18, there was something somber in it too.
 Self, other.
 Order, chaos.
 Life, loss.
-All those big, significant ideas articulated at the Met that you can't quite escape; even with the presence of Hello Kitty paraphernalia, bolshy painted flowers and a manga girl pleading at you with her big blue eyes.
+All those big, significant ideas articulated at the Met that you can't quite escape; even with the presence of Hello Kitty paraphernalia, bolshy painted flowers, and a manga girl pleading at you with her big blue eyes.